 6. Keep Your Bedroom Quiet, Dark, and Cool

 In addition to turning your TV off, turn off any lamps and hide any bright lights coming from electronics.
-This is easy for me to do, as the tiniest bit of light wakes me.
-I used to put duct tape over every little light coming from my room that I couldn’t turn off.

 It’s natural for our bodies to get warmer when we age, so keep your bedroom at a cooler temperature then the rest of the house.
 This tip will mainly help you stay asleep rather than falling asleep.